JoshuaSkootsky/doctorBadger/README.md

 bracketSpacing: true
 ```

-## Start

-Running `npm run start-dev` will make great things happen!

-If you want to run the server and/or `webpack` separately, you can also
-`npm run start-server` and `npm run build-client`.

-From there, just follow your bliss.

 ## CD Made Simple on Heroku

 To deploy continuously off master, you don't need to tell Travis to deploy to Heroku.
 You can tell Heroku to watch master, and it will deploy from there.